sgsellan/gpytoolbox/CONTRIBUTING.md

 have used or used in any of your past projects, we encourage you to submit it *as-is* in a Pull Request.
 We will gladly credit you in the individual function as well as on this home page.

+Note that the code that you contribute will be licensed under the MIT license.
+Everybody will be able to use this code as long as they credit gpytoolbox (and not you individually).